tomjoht/tomjoht.github.io/_posts/2021/8/2021-08-07-product-overviews-and-getting-started-tutorials-presentation.md

 ## Thoughts

 Overall, I liked this topic, but I don't see myself giving multiple presentations on it.
-There's something about presenting about content itself that is not as engaging as meta conversations around content.
+There's something about presenting on content itself that is not as engaging as meta conversations around content.
 There's no inherent shape to the material that drives it along as a story unto itself.
-I still think these two topics can be gamechangers in documentation, but if I'm going to give multiple presentations on the same topic, I think something else might be more interesting.
-Currently, I'm thinking that maybe documentation metrics/analytics can be more interesting.
+I still think these two topics can be game-changers in documentation, but if I'm going to give multiple presentations on the same topic, I think something else might be more interesting.
+Currently, I'm thinking that maybe documentation metrics/analytics can be more interesting, but I need to ramp up on metrics and analytics more to present on it.

+Also, as a disclaimer, it was early in the morning when I gave this presentation, and I wasn't fully awake.
+With the early hour and the material being new, I wasn't as articulate as usual.
+At times I thought about rerecording this, but ultimately I decided to post it as is.